 The University usually obtains the lowest prices through the competitive bidding process.
 However, when only one supplier is capable of providing a product or service, the noncompetitive transaction must be documented by submitting the Supplier Justification Form to support the absence of bids.
-The Purchasing Department will evaluate requests and supporting documentation for Sole or Single/Selected Source classification.
-Purchasing may contact the originating department with suggestions for alternative suppliers.
+Procurement Services will evaluate requests and supporting documentation for Sole or Single/Selected Source classification.
+Procurement Services may contact the originating department with suggestions for alternative suppliers.

 SUPPLIER PRICING CONFIDENTIALITY

 Maintaining the confidentiality of pricing information results in a more fruitful competitive bidding process.
 As a private institution, the University is not required to divulge quoted supplier prices to their competition.
 Revealing quotes from one supplier to a competitor may open the door to legal difficulties, and undermines the competitive bidding practice as competing suppliers may not bid the best prices possible.

 Both Procurement Services and other departments that solicit supplier bids are required to keep bids confidential.
 Prompt notification of both successful and unsuccessful bidders should be completed immediately after the conclusion of the bidding period.

 Employees of the University have an obligation to avoid activities or situations that may appear to be, or could result in, a conflict of interest.
 Employees must not use their University positions to influence outside organizations or individuals for the direct financial, personal, or professional benefit of themselves, members of their families, or others with whom there is a personal relationship.